 Parts of a reference include:

 Different types of sources will dictate the inclusion of different elements in a reference.
-Consult the Styles Guides page for more examples in different styles.
+Consult the Styles Guides page for links to our specific styles guides.

 Author(s) name.
 Title of Book.
-Place of Publication: Publishing company, Year.
+Publishing company, Year.

 Williams, Martin, and Francis Buttle.
 "Managing Negative Word-Of-Mouth: An Exploratory Study."
 Journal of Marketing Management, vol. 30, no. 13-14, 2014, pp. 1423-1447. doi: 10.1080/0267257X.2014.933864

 Author(s) name.
 (Year).
 Title of article.
-Title of Journal/Magazine/ Newspaper, volume number(issue number), pages.
-Link/DOI
+Title of Journal/Magazine/Newspaper, volume number(issue number), page numbers.
+Link/DOI, if applicable